Password:

 Basic, you need no prior knowledge.

-All our courses are studied over the internet via our e-learning platform Instant education.
+Logistics - overview is a Module course and is studied over the internet via our e-learning platform Instant education.
 Read more about the training method here.

-Course Length:Approximately 3 hours active study time.
+Course Length:Approximately 5 hours active study time.

 Prices excluding VAT.